Sagarshresti18/voice.assistant/README.md

-# voice.assistant
+# Voice Assistant Project

-Voice-Activated Assistant System ,This project involves developing a voice-controlled assistant that can understand natural language commands and respond with appropriate actions or information.
-The assistant uses speech recognition, natural language processing, and text-to-speech technologies to create an interactive, hands-free user experience.
+An intelligent voice-controlled assistant that understands natural language commands and provides helpful responses through speech recognition and text-to-speech technologies.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.